rolss/PayView/README.md

 # How to run

 ## Install dependencies
-Dependencies are not included into the repository in order to reduce code noise
+Some dependencies are not included into the repository in order to reduce noise

 At PayView/backend, run the following commands
 * npm install